 - Responsibilities are quite a lot as the hedge fund is accountable for the money of all the investors

-Going forward, you can now explore a list of top hedge funds to work for in the next subtopic.
+List of top hedge funds to work for

-With several hedge funds out there in the world, working in the top amongst them can provide the breakthrough for any employee.
+With several hedge funds out there in the world, working at the top amongst them can provide a breakthrough for any employee.
 The ones which provide the best employee satisfaction are the biggest players in the industry.

 This firm has gained the top ranking as employees have given it the rating of 90 out of 100 which has made it the best firm to work in out of all the competitors.
-DE Shaw started as a pure quant fund and makes use of computer driven analysis combined with the fundamental strategies.
+DE Shaw started as a pure quant fund and makes use of computer-driven analysis combined with fundamental strategies.
 This is the reason the firm is also known as ‘quantamental’.

 Two Sigma Investments